 I am a historian, working on the intellectual, cultural, and religious history of early modern Europe (c.
 1500 - 1800).
 Geographically, my research and teaching focus on England, Italy, and the Spanish Empire.
 As of fall 2021, I am a post-doctoral fellow in history at the University of Texas at Austin, where I teach undergraduate courses on “Writing the History of Books and Readers, from the Scroll to Scrolling the Web”; “Global Catholicism, 1400 – 1800”; and “Trash and Treasure in Early Modern Europe.”

 I carried out my undergraduate and doctoral work in history at Princeton University; in between, I earned an MPhil in early modern history from the University of Cambridge as a Gates Cambridge Scholar.
-My projects and writing have received various awards, including: a Fulbright research award to Italy, the Eleanor M. Garvey Fellowship in Printing and Graphic Arts at Houghton Library (Harvard), the Mellon-CES Dissertation Completion Fellowship, and numerous awards and fellowships from Princeton University.
+My projects and writing have received various awards, including: a Fulbright research award to Italy, the Eleanor M. Garvey Fellowship in Printing and Graphic Arts at Houghton Library (Harvard), an Andrew Mellon Foundation fellowship at the Huntington Library, the Mellon-CES Dissertation Completion Fellowship, and numerous awards and fellowships from Princeton University.

 BA, History (Princeton, 2013)